 Individuals may purchase online-only subscriptions directly from this website.
 To order, click on an article and select the subscription option you desire (individual or student, 1-year or 2-year), and then click Buy.
 Those purchasing student subscriptions must be prepared to provide proof of student status as a degree-seeking candidate at an accredited institution.
 Online-only subscriptions purchased via this website provide immediate access to all the journal's content, including all archives and Ahead of Print.

 Print + Online Subscriptions

 Individuals wishing to purchase a subscription with a print component (print + online) must contact our customer service team directly to place the order.
 Click here to contact us!

 Institution subscriptions must be placed directly with our customer service team.
 To review format options and pricing, visit our Librarian Resource Center.
 To place your order, contact us.

 Teaching Notes are included with all cases and help instructors structure class discussion and enrich students' understanding of the case subject's decision-making process.
 Teaching Notes are unique to each case and include advice for instructors about the target audience of the case, learning objectives, the particular theories and frameworks used, and strategies for using the case in the classroom.

 Accessing Teaching Notes

-Teaching Notes are only available via an institutional subscription.
+Teaching Notes are only available via an institutional subscription directly with Human Kinetics.
 Instructors belonging to an institution that maintains an institutional subscription to CSSM are allowed access to Teaching Notes upon request.
 To request access to Teaching Notes, please click here to fill out the request form.
 After access is granted, instructors can view any Teaching Note by logging in, selecting the case of interest, and navigating to the case's Supplementary Materials tab.